Omkar-Atugade/Python-Function-Files-and-Dictionaries/README.md

 This repository contains the solutions of the few major assignments provided by the instructor during the even weeks of the course "Python Data Structure" by University Of Michigan on Coursera.

-Special thanks to  Pual Resnick, Steve Oney, Jaclyn Cohen ( School of Information ), School of Information, University of Michigan for all the projects provided for assignments.
+Special thanks to  Pual Resnick, Steve Oney, Jaclyn Cohen ( School of Information ) University of Michigan for all the projects provided for assignments.